Protecting Trademarks, Copyrights, and Trade Secrets for Major Brands

 Elayna has been working in the field long enough to recognize the old model of traditional law firms is gradually becoming less and less relevant in today’s workforce.
 In other words, many prefer more authentic engagement over billable structures and mandates.
 “Clients are getting savvier about the level of engagement they deserve, because it’s not a billable hours game; it’s a relationship game,” she says.
 “I know our clients appreciate the level at which we operate with and know them, and how we effectively serve as true in-house team members.
 These are deep and meaningful relationships we’ve established, and it counts for a lot when representing them.
 We’re more effective and engaged with our clients when practicing under the Axiom model.”

-The legal industry is rapidly evolving, and clients want and deserve more from their counsel — and this is one of Axiom’s core values.
+The legal industry is rapidly evolving, and clients want and deserve more from their counsel.
 Drop our team a note today to connect with other lawyers like Elayna who are thinking outside the box to reimagine legal services.

 Axiom lawyer Conan Chitham balances legal work with serving as a Minister in the Church of England.